 When compiling your online application, you will enter the names and email addresses of your two references.
 Upon submitting your application, your references will be emailed a link to complete a secure online reference form.
 It is important to submit your application at least a week before the application deadline to ensure that your references have sufficient time to submit their recommendation.
 If your reference did not receive the link, please have them check their junk folder or contact sgsapp@queensu.ca.

-In these unusual circumstances, the School of Graduate Studies (SGS) will accept e-transcripts if they are generated and sent directly by the issuing university to sgspa.reception@queensu.ca or by fax to 1-613-533-6015.
+The School of Graduate Studies and Postdoctoral Affairs (SGSPA) will accept e-transcripts if they are generated and sent directly by the issuing university to sgspa.reception@queensu.ca or by fax to 1-613-533-6015.
 Parties should understand that official hard copy transcripts will still be required, eventually.
-For more information, please see SGS website.
+For more information, please see their website.

 I was a student at Queen's previously.
 Will the university access my Queen's transcripts internally?